awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp-create.md

 **To create a service control policy \(console\)**

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.
+You must sign in as an AWS Identity and Access Management \(IAM\) user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.

 1. On the **Policies** tab, choose **Service control policies**\.